ENERGY IN ACTION – EPISODE 064

 Lovevery – Purposeful Play Customized for all Abilities

-Maral Amani is a Licensed Physical Therapist and the Disability Support Specialist at Lovevery, a toy company that helps families, educators and therapists find the right toys and the right tools to help develop confidence through play.
+Maral Amani is a Licensed Physical Therapist and the Disability Support A doctor that focuses on one branch of medicine. at Lovevery, a toy company that helps families, educators and therapists find the right toys and the right tools to help develop confidence through play.

 Can you tell us about yourself and your work?

 I’m a Physical Therapist, specializing in children ages 0-3 and early intervention.
 At Lovevery, I’m the Disability Support Specialist for a recently launched program that allows families to purchase play kits without a subscription.
 Through communicating with me, I’m able to help families choose specific play kits that are best for children with a focus on skill-based development and strength-based development.
 Families can reach out to me through the website, answer questions about their children, share what skills they’re developing, and I will recommend a play kit that will also include a play guide.

 What kits are available for children with mobility issues?

 As a Physical Therapist, I focus on big movements, core strengthening, leg strengthening, bearing weight through the arms.
 For tiny movements, it’s best to put children in a comfortable position to play so they’re reducing the energy demand of holding themselves up so their energy can focus on fine motor movement.
 If you purchase a play kit that has toys that can’t be used right away or used in the typical way, think about how the toy can be enjoyed with modifications.